wevbarker/PSALTer-devel/README.md

 	git clone https://github.com/wevbarker/PSALTer
 	cd PSALTer
 	```
-3. Copy the `PSALTer/xAct/PSALTer` directory inside your _xAct_ installation alongside the dependencies such as _xTensor_.
+3. Copy the `PSALTer/xAct/PSALTer` directory into your _xAct_ installation alongside the other dependencies such as _xTensor_.
 For a global _xAct_ installation the following may be sufficient:
 	```bash
 	cp -r ./xAct/PSALTer /usr/share/Mathematica/Applications/xAct/
 	```